behnamyazdan/PythonForDataEngineeringCourse/08-BuildingDataPipelines/02-ETL.md

 **1. Connect to PostgreSQL**

-You can connect to PostgreSQL using a tool like `psql`, or any SQL client that supports PostgreSQL.
+You can connect to PostgreSQL using a tool like `psql`, `dbeaver`or any SQL client that supports PostgreSQL.

 **2. Create Database Schema**